OceaneCsn/sigGENIE3/README.md

 The [GENIE3 package](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0012776) is a method mased on machine learning to infer regulatory links between genes and regulators.

 GENIE3 takes as input a list of genes, that will be the nodes of the inferred network.
 Among those genes, some must be considered as potential regulators.

-GENIE3 can determine the influence if every regulators over each input genes, using their respective expression profiles, using ensemble trees regression.
+It can determine the influence of each regulator over each input gene expression profile, with ensemble trees regression.

-For each target gene, the methods uses Random Forests to provide a ranking of all regulators based on their importance on the target expression.
+For each target gene, the method fits Random Forests to provide a ranking of all regulators based on their importance on the target expression.

 The idea is then to keep the strongest links to build the gene regulatory network.
-The way of choosing this minimal importance value needed to be included in the network is delicate, and no method was proposed in the original paper.
+The way of choosing this minimal importance value for a link to be included in the network is delicate, and no method was proposed in the original paper for this question.

 This code is a modified version of GENIE3, relying on the [rfPermute](https://rdrr.io/github/EricArcher/rfPermute/f/devel/rfPermtue%20ms/archer.Rmd) package to estimate pvalues for each regulattory link, instead of importance values that have to be arbitraily thresholded.